wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ### Delete configuration entry

 Complete the following to delete a configuration entry from a collection configuration in Edge Data Store.
-An example is a single health endpoint of the 'HealthEndpoints' facet within the 'System' component.
+For example, you could delete a single health endpoint of the 'HealthEndpoints' facet within the 'System' component.

 1. Open command line.
-2. Type the `componentId` and `facetName` followed by the ID of the entry to be removed
+2. Type the `componentId` and `facetName` followed by the ID of the entry to be removed.
-2. Add the `delete` keyword and then press Enter.
+2. Add the `delete` keyword and press Enter.

-Example: Delete endpoint_1 of the HealthEndpoints facet from the System.
+Example deleting endpoint_1 of the HealthEndpoints facet from the System:

 ```bash
 edgecmd Configuration System HealthEndpoints Id=endpoint_1 delete